 What can be better than free, especially when it comes to expensive purchases like carpeting?
 Is it a good deal for you?

 Some free deals truly are free.
 A shoe store can afford to give away a free pair of socks, at least for a limited time.
 But with flooring, installation is a service, and employees need to be paid.
-We all know that the cost must be carried elsewhere.
+The cost must be carried elsewhere.
+Consider the details of the offer to determine whether free or low-cost flooring installation makes sense for your project.

 Companies that install carpeting for free typically impose limitations: